Storing Leftover Paint Properly

 Maintaining Paint Brushes

 If you need a break while painting, you don’t need to clean your brushes.
-You can use The Paint Brush Cover, a handy temporary paint brush storage cover that prevents the paint from drying for up to 2 weeks.
+You can use The Paint Brush Cover, a handy temporary paint brush storage cover that prevents the paint from drying for up to two weeks.
+If you’re in a pinch or heading off to lunch, you can also cover the brush in thick mil plastic for a few hours.

 Brushes containing oil-based paints should be cleaned using paint thinner and water-based acrylic paints in hot water combined with detergent.
 A wire brush can also be used to remove stubborn paint clumps.

 Extreme heat can alter the form of paintbrush bristles, so store them in a mild environment.
 Before storing, allow the bristles to dry and return the brush to its original packaging, also referred to as a shuck.
+High-quality paint brushes are reusable when they’re cleaned and stored correctly.

 How to Store Acrylic Paint

+One of the benefits of acrylic paint is that it dries quickly, and that quality also makes it challenging to store.
 When acrylic paint is exposed to extreme temperatures, it is no longer usable.
 Paint pigments can also alter in extreme cold, resulting in a minor color shift.

-How to Store Paint Rollers
+How to Store & Wash Paint Rollers

 - Load the roller as if you were going to start painting.